This year's theme is infrastructure productivity.

 What is State of the Nation?

-What is the topic of this year's State of the Nation?
+What is the topic of State of the Nation 2022?

-This year's topic is on improving infrastructure productivity, a key theme for ICE President Ed McCann's presidency.
+This year's topic is improving infrastructure productivity, a key theme for ICE President Ed McCann's presidency.

-ICE works closely with a steering group, led by the productivity community advisory board (CAB), made up of experts across the built environment to develop the report.
+The ICE has worked closely with a steering group led by the Productivity community advisory board (CAB), which is made up of experts across the built environment, to develop the report.

-The productivity CAB is co-chaired by Andy Alder, vice president of major projects and programmes at Jacobs, and Darren James, chief executive of Keltbray.
+The Productivity CAB is co-chaired by Andy Alder, vice president of major programme and project delivery at Jacobs, and Darren James, chief executive of Keltbray.

-The full list of productivity CAB members can be found in the downloadable State of the Nation 2022 working paper below.
+The full list of CAB members can be found in the State of the Nation 2022 report.

 7 lessons civil engineers can learn from Toyota’s manufacturing process